visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 software and are encountering some kind of difficulty.
 In highly effective software projects, the work involved in handling such inquiries does not end with simply diagnosing the user's problem(s) and proposing solutions.
-Often the problems users encounter are suggestive of minor and easily fixed deficiencies in either the software itself or its associated processes and artifacts.
+Often the problems users encounter are suggestive of minor, easily fixed deficiencies in either the software itself or its associated processes and artifacts.

 Continually investing the time to identify small corrective actions and carry